trustbit/exercises/transport-tycoon-1.md

 Transport follows a simple heuristic: **pick the first container from the location** (first-in, first - out), bring it to the designation, then come back home.

 Truck that drops off cargo at the Port doesn't need to wait for the ship (there is a small warehouse buffer there).
 It can drop the cargo and start heading back.
+Cargo loading and unloading is an instant operation.

 Transport moves *in parallel*.
 First truck might be bringing container to a location A, while the second truck comes back from A, while ship travels back to the Port.